- 0: Environment Setup

 You can download Node.js from the following URL: https://nodejs.org/en/.

-Make sure you use Node.js v4 or later.
+Make sure you are using Node.js v10.x.
 You can check what Node.js version is installed on your local machine by typing the following command in a terminal:

 Clone the Tutorial Repository

 In a terminal, from the folder into which you would like the tutorial repository to be cloned, type the following command lines:

 git clone https://github.com/coveo/search-ui-seed.git cd search-ui-seed

 This will clone the repository into a new folder named